rust-lang/rustc-dev-guide/src/tests/docker.md

 example, you can run `../x test tests/ui` to just run UI tests.
 Note that there is some configuration in the [`src/ci/run.sh`] script that you may need to recreate.
-Particularly, set `submodules = false` in your `config.toml` so that it doesn't attempt to modify the read-only directory.
+Particularly, set `submodules = false` in your `bootstrap.toml` so that it doesn't attempt to modify the read-only directory.

 Some additional notes about using the Docker images: